neogeny/TatSu/docs/use.rst

    can be executed as a `Python`_ script.

-The methods in the delegate class return the same `AST`_ received as parameter, but custom semantic classes can override the methods to have them return anything (for example, a `Semantic Graph`_).
+The methods in the delegate class return the same `AST`_ received as parameter.
+Custom semantic classes can override the methods to have them return anything (for example, a `Semantic Graph`_).
 The semantics class can be used as a template for the final semantics implementation, which can omit methods for the rules that do not need semantic